codescoop/bootstrap_tutorial/README.md

-# [Begineer] Bootstrap - StepByStep
+# Bootstrap Tutorial - StepByStep
-This repository contains starter files and final code for the Bootstrap Tutorial @ [MWB Training Session.](https://www.mentorswithoutborders.net/).
+This repository contains starter files and final code for the Bootstrap Tutorial @ [MWB Training Session](https://www.mentorswithoutborders.net/).

+> “Bootstrap is a free, open-source front-end library for designing websites and web applications.
+It contains HTML- and CSS-based design templates for everything from typography, forms, buttons, navigation and other interface components as well as JavaScript extensions.
+Unlike many other web frameworks, Bootstrap concerns itself with front-end development only.” — Wikipedia

+**Preface**: A sample project to demo how to use Bootstrap via CDN by building a landing page website.

 **This tutorial for beginners will cover the following:**
 - [[Prerequisite] Starting with some HTML : First webpage](01%20HTML_first_webpage)